stevenblair/rapid61850/README.md

 <img style="float:right" src="http://personal.strath.ac.uk/steven.m.blair/mbed-cropped-small.jpg" />

+## Features ##

+ - Implements sending and receiving GOOSE and Sampled Value packets
+ - Lightweight, and suitable for low-cost microcontrollers
+ - Platform-independent, and any C/C++ compiler should work
+ - Performs validation of the SCD file, and reports any problems

 ## Installation ##

 The software requires Eclipse, with the Eclipse Modeling Framework (EMF).
 Java Emitter Templates (JET) is needed for development, but not to run the code.
 It's easiest to start with the version of Eclipse that comes with the Modeling Tools bundle (see here: http://www.eclipse.org/downloads/).